Fact-checked by the onlinepaydaynews.com editorial team

 Quick Answer

-An illegal loan auto-renewal charge is any fee or interest extension applied to a loan without the borrower’s clear, documented authorization — a practice explicitly prohibited under the Truth in Lending Act (TILA) and enforced by the Consumer Financial Protection Bureau (CFPB).
-According to CFPB research on payday lending, more than 80% of payday loans are rolled over or renewed within 14 days — making unauthorized renewals one of the most common forms of predatory lending abuse.
+An illegal loan auto-renewal charge is any fee or interest extension applied to a loan without the borrower’s clear, documented authorization, a practice explicitly prohibited under the Truth in Lending Act (TILA) and enforced by the Consumer Financial Protection Bureau (CFPB).
+According to CFPB research on payday lending, more than 80% of payday loans are rolled over or renewed within 14 days, making unauthorized renewals one of the most common forms of predatory lending abuse.

 What Counts as an Illegal Loan Auto-Renewal Charge?

 A renewal charge becomes illegal the moment a lender extends your loan term or applies additional fees without your affirmative, written consent.
-This is not a gray area — it is a clear violation of federal disclosure requirements under TILA and, in many states, additional short-term lending statutes.
+This is not a gray area.
+It is a clear violation of federal disclosure requirements under TILA and, in many states, additional short-term lending statutes.

 Common forms of an illegal loan auto-renewal charge include pre-checked renewal boxes on digital loan agreements, lenders rolling over balances without sending any notice, and automatic ACH debits labeled as “renewal fees” rather than principal payments.
 If you did not sign a separate renewal authorization after your original loan closed, the charge is likely unauthorized.